dssg/MLinPractice/README.md

 deployed models.

 ### Course Learning Objectives
- - Design ML systems that tackle real-world problems
+- Learn how to design end-to-end ML systems that tackle real-world problems
 - Evaluate the impact of various design choices across the machine learning workflow in the context of real-world problems.
 - Take real-world questions involving data and evaluate or develop appropriate methods to answer these questions.
 - Present technical material clearly, in spoken and written form, to various audiences

 ## People